 This can be seen from the frequent appearances of the aurora borealis, which are a symptom of the planet’s being in rut, a useless effusion of creative fluid, which cannot conjoin with the southern fluid as long as the human race has not carried out its preparations.13

-Now that “nature” has moved from the background of human affairs, to being a fellow protagonist (or even antagonist) – with its own evolving concerns, and perhaps even destiny – ecological consciousness has given age old questions a new tone and urgency.
+Now that “nature” has moved from the background of human affairs and become a fellow protagonist (or even antagonist) — with its own evolving concerns, and perhaps even its own destiny — ecological consciousness has given age-old questions a new tone and urgency.
 Fourier looked forward to the melting of the ice caps, because he believed this would open up new vistas for sustainable farming, and with it, a new generalized conviviality.
 He was wrong about the climatic effects and social repercussions of such major anthropogenic changes.
 But he was right that we need to invent radically new economic relationships in order to survive and thrive as a species among others.
-This means essentially banishing the profit-motive from all aspects of society, from the boardroom to the bedroom.
+This means essentially banishing the profit motive from all aspects of society, from the boardroom to the bedroom.
 This means understanding our own natural impulses, and not shoe-horning them into compromised cultural shapes and arrangements.
 This means cultivating a sustainable libidinal ecology.
-One which honors and includes, “the infinitely small as well as the infinitely great . . . the infinitely ridiculous as well as the infinitely charming”.20
+One which honors and includes “the infinitely small as well as the infinitely great . . . the infinitely ridiculous as well as the infinitely charming”.20

 Dominic Pettman is Professor of Culture and Media at Eugene Lang College and the New School for Social Research.
 He is the author of numerous books, including Creaturely Love: How Desire Makes Us More, and Less, Than Human (Minnesota, 2017), Sonic Intimacy: Voice, Species, Technics (Stanford, 2017), and — with Carla Nappi — Metagestures (Punctum, 2019).